 Air conditioner is turned off but fan keeps running

-If your blower fan is continuing to run after the system has already turned off and you made sure your thermostat isn’t set to the ‘on’ position, then you’ll want to try and pinpoint the issue.
-Listed below are the 3 most common reasons why the blower fan continues to run after the system has already turned off.
+If your blower fan is continuing to run after the system has already turned off, and you made sure your thermostat isn’t set to the ‘on’ position, then you’ll want to try and pinpoint the issue.
+Listed below are the three most common reasons why the blower fan continues to run after the system has already turned off.

 - If it’s extremely hot outside, your blower fan may continue to run.
 Why?
 The system just can’t get to the temperature that you set the thermostat to.
 This is a common problem for homes with an undersized cooling system.
-In this situation, you can either invest in a bigger and more power cooling system, or you can wait until the weather get cooler outdoors.
-Either way, make sure you perform regular maintenance on your air conditioning.
+In this situation, you can either invest in a bigger and more powerful cooling system, or you can wait until the weather gets cooler.
+Either way, make sure you perform regular maintenance on your air conditioning system.
 Failure to properly clean and maintain your air conditioning system can cause it to work harder than it needs to.

 The benefits of fan maintenance